-While the sport is spectacular, due to the geography of the rivers paddled most of the kayaking that happens in the Gorge is hard to actually spectate if you are not out there in a kayak yourself.
-Aside from perhaps watching kayakers run Husum Falls on the White Salmon River, all you see is cars with boats going places everywhere… where do they go?
+While the sport is spectacular, the geography of the rivers makes most kayaking in the Gorge hard to watch if you are not out there in a kayak yourself.
+Aside from watching kayakers run Husum Falls on the White Salmon River, all you see is cars driving around with boats on their roofs… where do they go?
 The Hood River, Wind River, Little White Salmon River, White Salmon River, Lewis River, Klickitat River, and so on … whitewater kayaking in the Gorge is HUGE – you just don’t see it.

 The sport of whitewater kayaking opens up whole new worlds to explore, from after work river runs with friends, to multi-day river expeditions in beautiful wilderness areas, to international trips to explore different rivers and cultures abroad.
 It introduces you to a wonderful river community, full of passionate and inspiring people, folks who love being outside, exploring and preserving rivers, but also exploring and expanding their own skills and abilities – from beginner to expert level.